Win-Loss Record: Regular Season: 191-162 (.541) 1714-1599 (+115); Post Season: 7-5 (.583) 51-60 (-9)

 - Right field: 325 feet

 Truist Park became the home of the Atlanta Braves starting in 2017 when it replaced Turner Field.
-It was known as SunTrust Park for its first two seasons, but the name was changed after a corporate merger.
+It was known as SunTrust Park for its first three seasons, but the name was changed after a corporate merger.
 The park is located in suburban Cobb County, about 15 miles from downtown Atlanta, GA, in a reversal of the recent trend of constructing ballparks near city centers.
 While the ballpark is located in Cumberland, GA, it has an official address in Atlanta.

 Naming rights for the ballpark were bought by one of the state of Georgia's biggest banks ahead of the groundbreaking ceremony on September 16, 2014.
 It is an open air facility seating 41,500, located in a new mixed-use village that includes hotels, restaurants, offices and housing.
 The various planned businesses serve to raise year-round revenue for the Braves and were part of the financing package.
 Total cost for the facility was estimated at $1.2 billion, with $400 million coming from public coffers.